tellmathieu/RNAseqPreprocess/README.md

 The `annotation` variable is the filepath to the `.gff` file you are using to map the RNAseq data against.
 You usually get this from where you get the genome file from.

+The `threads` variable is for the computer to know how many threads to allocate each step.
+More threads usually means its quicker, but computer systems have limits, so that's why I have you specify it.

 ## 7. Run the pipeline.